pgravestock/hello-world/README.md

 Well, its traditional isn't it
-Here is some stuff, some of it might even be relevant, but lets not get carried away here, afterall, I don't wan to peak too early.
+Here is some stuff, some of it might even be relevant, but lets not get carried away here, afterall, I don't want to peak too early.